HyperONE27/EvoLadderBot/docs/schema.md

     player_2_discord_uid    INTEGER NOT NULL,
     player_1_mmr            FLOAT NOT NULL,
     player_2_mmr            FLOAT NOT NULL,
-    winner_discord_uid      INTEGER,            -- NULL for draw, -1 for draw, or Discord UID for winner mmr_change              FLOAT NOT NULL,     -- Amount of MMR awarded.
-Positive value means player 1 gained MMR, negative value means player 2 gained MMR. map_played              TEXT NOT NULL,
-    server_used             TEXT NOT NULL,
-    played_at               TIMESTAMP DEFAULT CURRENT_TIMESTAMP
-);

-"""
-CREATE TABLE matches_1v1 (
-    id                      INTEGER PRIMARY KEY AUTOINCREMENT,
-    player_1_discord_uid    INTEGER NOT NULL,
-    player_2_discord_uid    INTEGER NOT NULL,
-    player_1_mmr            FLOAT NOT NULL,
-    player_2_mmr            FLOAT NOT NULL,
-    player_1_report         INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw
+    player_1_report         INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw, -1 for aborted match, -3 if player_1 initiated the abort
-    player_2_report         INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw
+    player_2_report         INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw, -1 for aborted match, -3 if player_2 initiated the abort
-    match_result            INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw, -1 for conflict between player_1_report and player_2_report
+    match_result            INTEGER,            -- NULL for not yet determined, 1 for player_1, 2 for player_2, 0 for draw, -1 for aborted match, -2 for conflict between player_1_report and player_2_report
     mmr_change              FLOAT NOT NULL,     -- Amount of MMR awarded.
 Positive value means player 1 gained MMR, negative value means player 2 gained MMR. map_played              TEXT NOT NULL,
     server_used             TEXT NOT NULL,